Dathasai1234/Personal-Notes/Security/CrowdStrike/Introduction.md

 <br>
 - Uninstall and maintenance protection

-# Sensor for windows Deployment
+# Sensor for Windows Deployment

 Unifies